top of page

 Does every business contract need notarization?

-Yes, as long as all signers appear and are properly identified.
+Yes, as long as all signers are present and identified.

-In Florida, most business contracts don’t require notarization—but many benefit from it.
-When contracts involve significant value, long-term obligations, or third-party reliance, notarization adds clarity, credibility, and protection.
+Most business contracts in Florida don’t require notarization—but many benefit from it.
+When agreements involve significant value or long-term obligations, notarization adds credibility, protection, and peace of mind.

 Comments